Boris Johnson: It is shameful to call on the UK to end its arms sales to Israel - ExBulletin

 Israeli officials fired two officers over the strikes, which were described as a serious mistake resulting from a serious failure.

-Foreign Secretary Lord David Cameron said the UK would carefully consider the findings of the IDF's initial report into the incident published on Friday.
+Lord Foreign Minister David Cameron said the UK would carefully review the findings of the IDF's initial report into the incident released on Friday.

 The incident led to widespread calls from MPs from all major parties to end UK arms sales to Israel, as well as a letter signed by more than 600 lawyers, including d former Supreme Court justices.